 The Community Chorus of Detroit is dedicated to serving the Metro Detroit area, with an emphasis on the city of Detroit, by providing opportunities for the enjoyment of musical excellence to a community of both choristers and audience members, richly diverse in every way.
 The CCD is committed to maintaining the highest levels of artistic and professional integrity through its selection of great music, its leadership and organizational development, its rigorous expectations, and its outreach, while providing an outstanding overall experience for its choristers.
 In its membership and in all areas of its work, the Community Chorus of Detroit embodies and celebrates diversity, tolerance, and acceptance.

-The Community Chorus of Detroit was founded in 2010 by its current Executive Director and Board President, Diane Linn, who contacted Dr. Jerry Blackstone, Conducting Department Chair at U-M, to offer her vision of a community chorus in Detroit and to ask for a referral for a conductor.
+The Community Chorus of Detroit was founded in 2010 by its current Executive Director and Board President, Diane Linn, who contacted Dr. Jerry Blackstone, then Conducting Department Chair at U-M, to offer her vision of a community chorus in Detroit and to ask for a referral for a conductor.
 With Dr. Blackstone’s recommendation, U-M master’s candidate Joseph Baldwin became the founding Artistic Director and Conductor of the CCD and remained with the chorus for two highly successful years.
 Upon Joseph’s departure to accept a faculty position at Smith College, the CCD’s board and choristers conducted a national search for a new conductor, and selected Edward Maki-Schramm, DMA from among 12 outstanding candidates.
 In summer 2012, the Community Chorus of Detroit enthusiastically welcomed Ed as its new Artistic Director and Conductor, to lead the chorus into its exciting future.
-The CCD continues to grow – in the number of its choristers, in its audience, and in the scope of its ambitious goals – and the chorus is proud to be making a difference in our metro region, “Singing in the heart of Detroit.
+The CCD continues to grow – in the number of its choristers, in its audience, and in the scope of its ambitious goals – and the chorus is proud to be making a difference in our metro region, “Singing in the heart of Detroit.”

 In addition to two sets of concerts annually, in December and May, the CCD:

-- Was showcased in a national PBS presentation with other premier Michigan choirs
+- Was showcased in a national PBS presentation with other premier Michigan choirs.

-- Hosted summer lectures and community sings with Dr. Jerry Blackstone of the University of Michigan
+- Hosted summer lectures and community sings with Dr. Jerry Blackstone of the University of Michigan.

-- Produced and hosted a major regional choral music conference for choral conductors and choral singers with Leonard Slatkin, Music Director of the Detroit Symphony Orchestra as Keynote Speaker and Dr. Jason Harris from Oberlin College as Plenary Speaker
+- Produced and hosted a major regional choral music conference for choral conductors and choral singers with Leonard Slatkin, Music Director of the Detroit Symphony Orchestra as Keynote Speaker and Dr. Jason Harris from Oberlin College as Plenary Speaker,

-- While on our tours, we presented diplomatic letters to officials of the French government from our US Senators, US House Representatives, Governor Snyder, Michigan legislators, Mayor Duggan, and the Detroit City Council, with greetings to the French nation on behalf of our nation, state, and city, introducing and honoring the Community Chorus of Detroit as Detroit’s musical ambassadors to the world
+- While on our tours, we presented diplomatic letters to officials of the French and English governments from our US Senators, US House Representatives, Governor Snyder, Michigan legislators, Mayor Duggan, and the Detroit City Council, with greetings on behalf of our nation, state, and city, introducing and honoring the Community Chorus of Detroit as Detroit’s musical ambassadors to the world.

-- Received a letter of commendation from President Obama
+- Received a letter of commendation from President Obama.

 The CCD is a State of Michigan non-profit corporation with federal 501(c)3 status.